paulkerschen/calcentral/README.md

     ```bash
     cd ~
-    rvm use jruby-9.2.13.0 --default # This may output 'Unknown ruby string (do not know how to handle): jruby-9.2.13.0.', which can be ignored.
+    rvm use --default # This may output 'Unknown ruby string...', which can be ignored.
     rvm gemset use global
     ```

 1. Download and install xvfb.
 On a Mac, you get xvfb by [installing XQuartz](http://xquartz.macosforge.org/landing/).